zhzahid1911509/CSE311L_Section_1_Summer2020_NSU/README.md

 Department of Electrical and Computer Engineering

-# CSE311L: Section 1 (Summer'2020)
+# CSE311L: Database Management System Lab - Section 1 (Summer'2020)

 <p align="justify">
 This is the official Github Repository for CSE311L: Database Systems Lab, Section 1, Summer 2020.
-All course-related materials and Code submission will be facilitated here.
+All course-related materials and Code submission will be facilitated here.</br>
+Instructor: <strong>Asif Ahmed Neloy</strong>

 </br>
 </p>